emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > IQ Range Age = data[75th Percentile Age] - data[25th Percentile Age]

 I did a quick visual check of the histogram to see if the values were reasonable.
+I would make a box and whisker diagram with these measures to assess the skewness/symmetry of the data.